staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 Used memory: 2.13 GB
 ```

--> note the initial message, telling you about result cache usage.
+-> note the initial message, telling you about result cache usage

 -> note the analysis in this project is taking 20 seconds and 2.13 GB of memory